madebypixel02/get_next_line/README.md

 | ``J. K. Rowling - Harry Potter 1 - Sorcerer's Stone.txt`` | Harry Potter book | :heavy_check_mark: | [Link](https://github.com/amephraim/nlp/blob/master/texts/J.%20K.%20Rowling%20-%20Harry%20Potter%201%20-%20Sorcerer's%20Stone.txt) |
 | ``J. K. Rowling - Harry Potter 3 - Prisoner of Azkaban.txt`` | Harry Potter book | :heavy_check_mark: | [Link](https://github.com/amephraim/nlp/blob/master/texts/J.%20K.%20Rowling%20-%20Harry%20Potter%203%20-%20Prisoner%20of%20Azkaban.txt) |

 Note: if you use the ``main.c`` with a large ``BUFFER_SIZE`` you might get reports (from valgrind) saying that some bytes are still reachable.
-This is normal since it happens when the static variable hasn't been emptied yet, whcih is the case here.
+This is normal since it happens when the static variable hasn't been emptied yet, which is the case here with my main.

 ## Summary
 This project was somewhat hard to grasp at first, but once I understood what to do it wasn't very hard to implement :)